 - LABELSIZEITEM [attribute] (As of MapServer 5.0 this parameter is no longer available.
 Please see the LABEL object's SIZE parameter) For MapServer versions < 5.0, this is the item name in attribute table to use for class annotation sizes.
 Values should be in pixels.
 Deprecated since version 5.0. - MAXFEATURES [integer] Specifies the number of features that should be drawn for this layer in the CURRENT window.
-Has some interesting uses with annotation and with sorted data (i.e. lakes by area). - MAXSCALEDENOM [double] Maximum scale at which this LAYER is drawn.
-Scale is given as the denominator of the actual scale fraction, for example for a map at a scale of 1:24,000 use 24000.
-Implemented in MapServer 5.0, to replace the deprecated MAXSCALE parameter.
+Has some interesting uses with annotation and with sorted data (i.e. lakes by area). - MAXGEOWIDTH [double] Maximum width, in the map's geographic units, at which this LAYER is drawn.
+If MAXSCALEDENOM is also specified then MAXSCALEDENOM will be used instead. (added in MapServer 5.4.0)